5 November 2014

 The Sheffield Daily Telegraph, Wednesday, 20 April 1898, Obituary

-Figure 2: Woodheads advert: Sent to Eben from unknown newspaper.
+Figure 2: Woodheads advert: Sent to Eben from an unknown newspaper.

 Figure 3: J Woodhead & Sons.
 Taken by Eben at Woodheads offices.